Real Hasta la Muerte

-Real Hasta la Muerte is the debut studio album by Puerto Rican singer Anuel AA.
+Real Hasta la Muerte (Spanish for "Real Until Death") is the debut studio album by Puerto Rican rapper Anuel AA.
 Released on July 17, 2018, under the label Real Hasta la Muerte, the album features 12 tracks, and features collaborations with urban artists such as Zion, Wisin, Ozuna and Ñengo Flow.
 It was released hours before Anuel AA left jail and on September 18, 2018, the RIAA certified Real Hasta la Muerte Platinum.